The Canine Mutiny: Cultural references

 The title is a reference to the novel and film The Caine Mutiny.
 The dog Laddie is a riff on Lassie's name, appearance and uncanny intelligence.
 Marge listens to the song "You Really Got Me" by The Kinks on her frying pan radio.
 At the end of the episode, the song "Jamming" by Bob Marley is played.
 The design of the Repo Depot is based very loosely on the repossession agency from Repo Man.
 The address of Mr. Mitchell's house, 57 Mt.
 Auburn Street, is one of the addresses of The Harvard Lampoon.
 Mr. Mitchell's belief that his dead parrot is still alive is a reference to the "Dead Parrot" Monty Python sketch.

 Reception

 In its original broadcast, "The Canine Mutiny" finished 43rd in ratings for the week of April 7–13, 1997, with a Nielsen rating of 8.1, equivalent to approximately 7.9 million viewing households.
 It was the fourth highest-rated show on the Fox network that week, following The X-Files, King of the Hill, and Beverly Hills, 90210.

-The episode's ending with Chief Wiggum and Lou singing along to "Jamming'" by Bob Marley is often cited as one of the best endings in the history of the show.
-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, called it "A sweet episode".
+The episode's ending with Chief Wiggum and Lou singing along to "Jamming" by Bob Marley is often cited as one of the best endings in the history of the show.
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, called it "A sweet episode".
 Homer's line "There, there, shut up boy" is one of Josh Weinstein's favorites.